The Smallest Town in the World

 But it's all real.
 The signs of life are everywhere as you wander within Hum's cozy walls – laundry drying in the breeze, a local selling olive oil, a cat sleeping lazily on a windowsill.
 Bells chime from the tower and candles cast a glow on the 12-century frescoes in the Church of St. Jerome.
 In the kanoba (tavern) where we'll stop for a snack, you'll find this little town even has its own famous local brandy.
 Hum is a small wonder.

 And you thought mistletoe was just for kissing

 Hum is famous for more than being the world's smallest town.
 It's also celebrated for biska, a homemade brandy spiced with mistletoe and herbs.
 The concoction is based on a 2,000-year-old recipe, and earns this little place the title of "Town of Biska."
 But to this day, that recipe remains a big secret.

-Make your way to the Main bus station in Opatija (Velog Joze 1) to meet your GoBe representative with the logo sign.
+Please make your way to the Main bus station in Opatija (Velog Joze 1) to meet your tour representative with the logo sign.